bzigterman/bzigterman.github.io/resume.md

 2014: Reporting Intern, **The Beaver County Times**, Beaver, PA

-- Write 1–2 substantial articles each week
+- Write 1–2 articles each week
 - Report on a wide range of community news
 - Summarize police reports